tradewa/pemilu/README.md

 # Pilpres 2024 — Bayesian Polling from TPS Data

+*notes: readme written by AI and checked by owner*

 A statistical analysis that simulates how a polling agency could estimate the 2024 Indonesian Presidential Election result using a small sample of polling stations (TPS), Bayesian inference, and DPT-weighted aggregation.

 ## Overview